RaghavS8Y/Diary-App/README.md

 # Diary-App
 APWA Practical

-1. Unzip the .rar file
+1. Unzip the .zip file
 2. Open the project in Android Studio